commercetools/connect-payment-integration-template/enabler/README.md

 ```
 $ npm install
 ```
 #### Build the application in local environment.
-NodeJS source codes are then generated under dist folder
+NodeJS source codes are then generated under public folder
 ```
 $ npm run build
 ```